maxim-saplin/flutter_python_starter/README.md

 3. To test gRPC Web locally you can use gRPC-Web-Proxy binary like that:
  `./grpcwebproxy-v0.15.0-osx-x86_64 --backend_addr=localhost:50055 --backend_tls_noverify --allow_all_origins`
  Binaries can be downloaded from here: https://github.com/improbable-eng/grpc-web/releases - note that they are not signed and on Mac you will need to check Security settings and allow it to run

+ 4. When playing with servers (built binary or started via python interpreter) watch out for running the server on one port multiple times.
+If you

 # 5. To Do